-The Lynchburg College chapter of the Public Relations Student Society of America has won yet another grant to support activities that help students prepare for professional communications careers.
+The University of Lynchburg chapter of the Public Relations Student Society of America has won yet another grant to support activities that help students prepare for professional communications careers.

 LC PRSSA President Tyler Philips ’16 and faculty adviser Dr. Jeremy Langett traveled to the Roanoke Higher Education Center to receive a $300.00 grant from the Public Relations Society of America-Blue Ridge Chapter during LC’s recent fall break.